Abhinavcoderrrrr/School-Attendance/README.md

 ## Usage

-- **Teachers**: Log in to the dashboard to manage student attendance and send notifications.
+- **Teachers**: Get started to the dashboard to manage student attendance and send notifications.
-- **Students**: Register and log in to view your attendance records.

 ## About the Creator